covenanttechnologysolutions/connectwise-rest/README.md

 # connectwise-rest
-A nodejs module for interacting with the ConnectWise REST API
+A nodejs module for interacting with the ConnectWise REST API.
+This module is currently under construction starting with the ServiceDesk API.

 ## Requirements